microbus-io/fabric/docs/tech/service-yaml.md

 ## Tickers

-Tickers are means to invoke a function on a periodic basis.
+Tickers are means to trigger a job on a periodic basis.
 The `signature` and `interval` fields are required.

 ```yaml
 # Tickers